Horrible Histories: Illustrations

 Across the franchise, Horrible Histories is recognisable by the illustrations of Martin Brown, an Australian cartoonist/illustrator.

 Regardless of what type of illustration is required, Brown's first step is to read the accompanying text.
-With Horrible Histories colleague Terry Deary, his task as a cartoonist is to inject humour into the books, so he then bounced ideas back and forth, "either coming up with gags to suit the text or interpreting Terry's instructions for best comic or dramatic effect".
+With Horrible Histories colleague Terry Deary, his task as a cartoonist is to inject humour into the books.
+He bounced ideas back and forth, "either coming up with gags to suit the text or interpreting Terry's instructions for best comic or dramatic effect".
 The third stage is working out how "angles, scale, aspect, style, pace etc" will be considered in the design space.

-After that he draws the roughs and finally the finished drawing.
+After that he draws the roughs and the finished drawing.
 The roughs are first sent to the publishers who make their comments, and then they are sent to Deary.
 Tweaks are done in the rough stage.
-In the case of full colours books, the last stage is adding colour; either he does it via ink and water-colour, or "the line-work is scanned and sent to a colourist who adds the colour on computer".
+In the case of full colours books, the last stage is adding colour.
+He does it via ink and water-colour, or "the line-work is scanned and sent to a colourist who adds the colour on computer".